kyleshevlin/shevy/README.md

 5. You can also pass a custom map into the `headings` and `paragraph` mixin.
 This should enable you to make custom typography per module or responsive typography per breakpoint.

+## Other Options

+### paragraph-scale

+A map can be passed a key of `'paragraph-scale'` and set similarly to the 'base-font-scale'.
+If this is not provided, the value defaults to false and Shevy utilizes the last value passed into the `'base-font-scale'` list as the scale for paragraphs.

 ## Support

 Currently, Shevy supports `px`, `em`, and `rem` usage.
 Additional support for other measurement units may be added in the future.